-Aim 3: To compare genomic alterations that differs between African-Americans and Caucasians with kidney cancer.
-In this aim we intend to analyze the genomic regions and modules that we developed in the previous aim in order to look for racial differences.
-These may suggest differences in the occurrence of common SNPs or differential burdening with the presence of rare, germline or somatic alterations.
-In this aim, we will prioritize and rank one hundred genomic regions with the highest scores, indicating a possible a hereditary predisposition to kidney cancer.
+Aim 3: To identify genomic regions differing most between African-Americans and Caucasians with kidney cancer.
+We will analyze genomic regions and modules developed in Aim 2 to identify racial differences in the occurrence of common SNPs or in terms of differential burdening with rare, germline or somatic alterations.
+We will prioritize and rank many (~500) genomic regions with the highest scores, indicating a possible a hereditary predisposition to kidney cancer.

 Aim 4: To validate specific regions with either germline or somatic mutations suspected of contributing to kidney cancer racial disparity.
-We will utilize an independent cohort of African-American and Caucasians patients treated at Yale with ccRCC and pRCC (96/cohort, n=384).
-The tumor and normal DNA, in genomic regions of interest, will be assessed using a PCR-Mass spectroscopy based system that allows multiplexing of defined genomic regions.
+We will utilize an independent cohort of African-American and Caucasians patients treated at Yale with ccRCC and pRCC.
+Tumor and normal DNA will be assessed with a PCR-Mass spectroscopy based system to evaluate candidate genomic regions identified in Aim 3.

+Deliverable: We plan on developing a coherent data resource, mostly available from the project website, for racial disparities in Kidney cancer, which may be useful for subsequent researchers in this area.
+This will include consistent variant calls to TCGA for Yale cohort of ccRCC and a tabulation of coding and non-coding regions associated with Kidney, a ranking of them in terms of their racial disparity and an indication of the validation results for the most disparate regions .

 Summary: Significant racial disparities exist in kidney cancer with African-Americans having increased cancer incidence, earlier age of onset, a different subtype distribution, and worse survival.
-While multiple studies have characterized these epidemiologic differences, to date, there has been no comprehensive investigation into a possible biologic or genetic cause of this cancer health disparity.
-Our proposed research plan will improve our understanding of the genomic cause of racial disparity in cancer and may have far reaching implications beyond the scope of this project.
+While multiple studies have characterized epidemiologic differences, to date, there has been no comprehensive investigation into a biologic or genetic cause of this cancer health disparity.
+Our proposed research plan will improve our understanding of the genomic cause of racial disparity in RCC and may have implications beyond the scope of this project.
 We anticipate the findings will provide insight into inherited cancer predisposition and acquired driver alterations in African-Americans with RCC.

-B Significance
+SIGNIFICANCE[[CHECK NUMBERING W JANINE + EXACT SINGLE SPACING]]

 Renal cell carcinoma (RCC) makes up over 90% of kidney cancers and currently is the most lethal genitourinary malignancy [1].
-The incidence of RCC has nearly tripled in recent years in all races however the most dramatic increase is seen in African-Americans relative to other populations in the United States [1, 2].
+The incidence of RCC has nearly tripled in recent years in all races; however, the most dramatic increase is seen in African-Americans relative to other populations in the United States [1, 2].
 According to the NCI Surveillance and Epidemiology End Results (SEER) Cancer Program [3], the age-adjusted incidence of kidney cancers compared to Caucasians is 30% greater (18.5 and 15.5 cases per 100,000 persons, respectively)(Figure 1).
 To date, research has not fully explained increased susceptibility to RCC among African-Americans [4].
 Various hypotheses have been proposed implicating both genetic risk variants and a greater prevalence of RCC risk factors in African-Americans including obesity, chronic kidney disease, and hypertension [5, 6, 7, 8].

 Besides the higher incidence of RCC among African-Americans, several other racial disparities have been described.
-Several studies have demonstrated that African-Americans have a younger median age of RCC presentation, between 3-8 years earlier than Caucasians (Table 2).
+Some studies have demonstrated that African-Americans have a younger median age of RCC presentation, between 3-8 years earlier than Caucasians (Table 2).
 In RCC, age of onset is a major criterion for consideration for genetic testing as many hereditary cancers develop at a younger age than observed in the generation population [9].
 While over a dozen known RCC syndromes exist, inherited risk and early disease onset may be more frequently related to a complex inheritance pattern.
 Specific risk alleles may contribute to the racial disparity in kidney cancer perhaps, predisposing to an earlier age of onset.